Rhythm is the basis of life, not steady forward progress. The forces of creation, destruction, and preservation have a whirling, dynamic interaction.

 In the scrap business/recycling in general, old, nonfunctioning objects are transformed and reintegrated into the new landscape.
 In the existence of every such object, though, between its demise and rebirth, there is a singular moment.
 It occurs at the scrap yard, in a state of transition.
 In that moment the object, once a uniform piece off an assembly line, is like nothing else—the way it rusts, the gouges and the dents.
 It is unique, like a snowflake, a metallic snowflake.

 Vegetation growing among the built world’s detritus heightens the sense of nature’s rebirth.

-Unique to Brooklyn, especially Red Hook, the decay is up front—not behind a sunny façade (a la LA/suburbia).
-This rawness induces a more probing truth; it is soulful and inviting—a spur to wonderment.
+Unique to Brooklyn, especially Red Hook, the decay is up front—not behind a sunny façade (a la suburbia).
+This rawness induces a more probing truth—authentic, inviting, a spur to wonderment.
 That’s the allure of Red Hook, in essence.